View Profile Page

-Dr. Beringer’s book The Sight of Semiramis: Medieval and Early Modern Narratives of the Babylonian Queen, forthcoming from Arizona State University Press, is a study of the literary and artistic representations of the title figure from the early Middle Ages to the seventeenth century.
+Dr. Beringer’s first book The Sight of Semiramis: Medieval and Early Modern Narratives of the Babylonian Queen (Arizona State University Press, 2016), is a study of the literary and artistic representations of the title figure from the early Middle Ages to the seventeenth century.
+She recently co-edited Gender Bonds, Gender Binds.
+Women, Men, and Family in Middle High German Literature (De Gruyter, 2021).

 Before coming to Montclair State, Dr. Beringer taught German, medieval and contemporary European literature and culture, and a broad selection of texts from the ancient world in translation at Emory, Colgate, and the University of British Columbia.
 Combining her literary and art historical interests, she also held an appointment as Reader at Princeton University’s Index of Christian Art.

-At Montclair State, Dr. Beringer teaches in the General Humanities Program and in the Gender, Sexuality, and Women’s Studies Program.
-She has recently taught courses on medieval women and gender and the problem of evil in literature; she will be offering a course on Viking mythology in spring 2016.
+At Montclair State, Dr. Beringer teaches in the Humanities Program and in the Gender, Sexuality, and Women’s Studies Program.
+She has recently taught courses on medieval women and gender and Viking mythology.

 Literature and the visual arts